 The medical screener varies depending on the fertility clinic but normally include: Vaginal ultrasound, Physical and pap smear, Hysteroscopy, blood test and medical instruction regarding the IVF procedure, medications and embryo transfer.
 If you pass your medical screener and psychological assessment the next step will be to start with the IVF cycle and ….
 The pregnancy!

 In this post we tried to answer the questions about why and how to be a surrogate mother, and review all the points you should consider before moving forward.
-Remember this is a decision that can change your life, but thanks to your generosity and kindness it can also change the life of some lucky intended parents forever.
+Remember that being a surrogate mother is a decision that can change your life, but thanks to your generosity and kindness it can also change the life of some lucky intended parents forever.

-If you’re ready to take the next step join mysurrogatemom.com
+How to be a surrogate mother?
+If you’re ready to take the next step and being a surrogate mother, join mysurrogatemom.com